iterative/dvc.org/content/docs/command-reference/import-url.md

   the imported data (`out`).

 - `--no-exec` - create `.dvc` file without actually downloading `url`.
-E.g. if the file or directory already exist it can be used to skip download.
+E.g. if the file or directory already exists, this can be used to skip the download.
-  `dvc commit <out>.dvc` should be used to calculate the URL and data hash, update the `.dvc` files, and save existing data to the cache.
+  The data hash is not calculated by this since only the metadata is saved into the `.dvc` file.
+You can use `dvc commit <out>.dvc` if you need the hashes in the new `.dvc` file (_this also updates the cache_).

 - `-h`, `--help` - prints the usage/help message, and exit.